jscarle/LightResults/README.md

-# LightResults - An operation Result Pattern library for .NET
+# LightResults - Operation Result Patterns for .NET

 LightResults is an extremely light and modern .NET library that provides a simple and flexible implementation of the Result Pattern.
 The Result Pattern is a way of representing the outcome